White Sox vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Justin Turner has 78 hits with 16 doubles, 11 home runs, 30 walks and 40 RBI.
-He's also stolen four bases.
+- Justin Turner has 78 hits with 16 doubles, 11 home runs and 30 walks.
+He has driven in 40 runs with four stolen bases.

 Turner Recent Games